 After wind power, photovoltaics (PV) have the second largest share of renewable electricity production in Germany.
 The installed capacity in the country has grown to more than 41,687 megawatts (as of the end of 2017).

-PV units are installed in those parts of the 50Hertz grid area where there are many sunshine hours each year.
+In the responsibility area of 50Hertz there is a large number of PV installations and the largest number of ground-mounted PV installations in all of the four german control areas.
 Nevertheless, regional consumers cannot necessarily always directly accept the electricity generated during those sunshine hours.
 As a result, much excess ‘green power’ is fed into our transmission grid depending on the weather conditions and the time of day, and transported to the major industrial and consumption centres in southern and western Germany.

 Photovoltaics (PV) is a technology for converting light (usually from sunlight) into electricity.
 PV technology uses a photoelectric effect in which the incidence of light on semiconductor elements (e.g. silicon) in a photodiode (solar cell) causes electron transitions and thus generates an electric current flow.PV technology was first applied in aerospace engineering in the late 1950s.
 On earth, it gained more importance after the oil price crises of the 1970s and later evolved into a valid alternative for conventional electricity generation, aided by research and government grants.
 Today, photovoltaic electricity is an important part of the energy mix and one of the pillars of the energy Transition.